 The development of procedures provides a list of work assignments that need to be accomplished, but one thing it doesn't provide are the stages of development that coordinate the work assignments within the overall development plan.
 To do this, you first need to amend the work assignments created in the procedures section so that all the individual work elements are accounted for in the development plan.
 The next stage involves setting deliverable dates for components as well as the finished product for testing purposes.
-In Terence P. McGarty's book, Business Plans That Win Venture Capital there are primarily three steps you need to go through before the product is ready for final delivery:
+There are primarily three steps you need to go through before the product is ready for final delivery:

 - Final product review.
 All elements of the product are checked against goals to assure the integrity of the prototype.

 This is one of the most important elements in the development plan.
 Scheduling includes all of the key work elements as well as the stages the product must pass through before customer delivery.
 It should also be tied to the development budget so that expenses can be tracked.
 But its main purpose is to establish time frames for completion of all work assignments and juxtapose them within the stages through which the product must pass.
 When producing the schedule, provide a column for each procedural task, how long it takes, start date and stop date.
 If you want to provide a number for each task, include a column in the schedule for the task number.